 In 1989, Wendy felt an irresistible pull to be near her children once again, so she returned to Vancouver and eventually settled into her Trinity Street apartment in East Vancouver.
 Her third floor balcony, familiar to her many visiting friends and family, was surrounded by lush greenery, flowers, aggressive squirrels, and birds, and overlooked the Vancouver harbour and rail lines.
 Her place was the setting for many parties and music jams hosted by Wendy as she fussed about making sure everyone was well fed and felt at home.
 Her friends were connected to her many pursuits and involvement with churches, choirs, creative writing groups, the Downtown Eastside Education Centre, the Carnegie Centre, festivals and Shaw TV, and the list goes on.
 She loved community, music, singing and dancing and experiencing life to the full.

 Alas, in 2021, dementia began to turn Wendy’s life upside down.
 Routine tasks that we all take for granted became overwhelming.
-In late spring of 2023, she moved to Long-Term Care at Haro Park Centre.
+In May 2024, she moved to Long-Term Care at Haro Park Centre.
 Over time she made friends and enjoyed participation in the music programs and other activities.
 The care staff was always there to attend to her changing needs, and friends and family provided support and love like never before.
 Many rich and wonderful memories were created during Wendy’s final years.
 She will be remembered with both sorrow for the loss and happiness for the great gifts she has bestowed on all who have had the good fortune to have known her.

 -------------